bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

     - temp: 21.5
       start: "07:00"
       end: "22:00"
     - temp: 16

 This schedule contains the same rule as the schedule before, but additionally, it got a new one.
-The new rule overwrites the other and will set a temperature of ``21.5`` degrees, but only from 7.00 am to 10.00 pm.
-This is because it's placed before the ``16``-degrees-rule.
-That is how Heaty schedules work.
-The first matching rule wins.
+The new rule overwrites the second and will set a temperature of ``21.5`` degrees, but only from 7.00 am to 10.00 pm.
+This is because it's placed before the 16-degrees-rule and Heaty evaluates rules from top to bottom.
+That is how schedules work.
+The first matching rule wins and specifies the temperature to set.

 If you omit the ``start`` parameter, Heaty assumes that you mean midnight (``00:00``) and fills that in for you.